Tannehill scores 4 TDs as depleted Titans beat Bills 42-16

 Buffalo center Mitch Morse called this a gut-punch.

 “It’s tough, they came out and beat us like a drum,” Morse said.
-“Kudos to them, and we have a lot to learn from.”

 Josh Allen came in second in the NFL in yards passing.
 He threw for 263 yards and two TDs.
 Stephon Diggs had 10 catches for 106 yards.